LucasAbijmil/LAComponents/README.md

 1. In Xcode, open your project and navigate to File → Swift Packages → Add Package Dependency...
 2. Paste the repository URL (`https://github.com/LucasAbijmil/LAComponents`) and click Next.
-3. For Rules, select `Branch: master`.
+3. For Rules, select `Branch: main`.
 4. Click Finish.

 ## Example